Sedona Hiking and Outdoor Exploration

-Click on Sedona Hiking Trails for hikes in the area, difficulty, and how to get there.
+Click on Sedona Hiking Trails for hikes in the area, difficulties, and how to get there.
 Always remember to bring lots of water (hydration is important), wear appropriate shoes, hiking boots are best (NO flip flops or sandals), plan your hike accordingly – tell someone where you are going, and make sure you are finished before sunset.